 Overall, AMERICAN DREAMZ is not a vicious satire.
 In fact, despite its flaws and problems, its dominant worldview seems to be a moral one.
 For example, the movie exposes human foibles, attacks the lust for fame and obsession with celebrities, advocates peace, and extols sincerity and goodness over being smart and cunning.
 Thus, although it is not a perfect movie, it doesn’t deserve the kind of very strong righteous indignation from Christians and conservatives that the satirical rants of people like Michael Moore, Bill Maher and Penn Jillette of Penn & Teller do.
 Most moviegoers probably will think the movie lacks bite or just isn’t hilarious enough

+In AMERICAN DREAMZ, the not-very-bright President of the United States, who resembles George W. Bush, is signed to be a guest judge on the season-ending program of "American Dreamz," a popular TV show patterned after AMERICAN IDOL.
+When his terrorist cousin in the Middle East hears that Omar, an Iraqi immigrant living in California, is a contestant, the cousin sends sleeper cell agents to make sure that Omar will be on the final show so he can blow up the President.
+Omar is not so sure about this plan, and he's grown to like his current home.
 AMERICAN DREAMZ is a genial satire that may offend some, or even many, but the satire is not as vicious as it could have been.
 Regrettably, the satire also is not as funny or insightful as it could have been either, though it has some positive moral elements.
 Most of the satire is aimed at the lust for fame and advocates peaceful coexistence among different cultures.
 The movie does contain some politically correct satire aimed at President Bush and conservatives, however, as well as some light off-color humor and plenty of foul language.